openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 #### VolumeBindingMode (Optional)

-lvm-localpv supports two type volume binding modes that are `Immediate` & `late binding`.
+Local PV LVM supports two type volume binding modes that are `Immediate` and `late binding`.
 - Immediate: Indicates that volume binding and dynamic provisioning occurs once the PersistentVolumeClaim is created.
-- WaitForFirstConsumer: It is also known as late binding which will delay binding & provisioning of a PersistentVolumeClaim until a pod using the PersistentVolumeClaim is created.
+- WaitForFirstConsumer: It is also known as late binding which will delay binding and provisioning of a PersistentVolumeClaim until a pod using the PersistentVolumeClaim is created.
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass